AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 > pip install -e. # if setup.py is present
 >```

-Finally, when running any juptyer notebook, choose the python version that matches the one the image was built with.
+Finally, when running any Jupyter notebook, choose the python version that matches the one the image was built with.
 To check the python version, just run the following command in container terminal:

 ```bash
 python --version
 ```

-To this date, the image is built with python `3.11.0rc1`, therefore you need to select the python `3.11.0` kernel in the jupyter notebook.
+To this date, the image is built with python `3.11.0rc1`, therefore you need to select the python `3.11.0` kernel in the Jupyter notebook.

 And voilà!
 You have a container with all the dependencies installed and ready to go!: